Mtho22/Network-Scanner/README.md

-# Network-Scanner
+# Network Port and Protocol-Scanner
-The Network Scanner is a simple yet efficient tool designed to identify and list devices within a network.
-This project offers functionalities for detecting live hosts, scanning open ports, and retrieving basic information about connected devices.
-It serves as an excellent resource for learning network fundamentals, enhancing security awareness, and exploring network configurations.
+The Network and Port Protocol Scanner is a straightforward yet powerful tool designed to identify and list devices within a network.
+This project offers functionalities for detecting live hosts, scanning open ports, retrieving protocol information, and gathering basic information about connected devices.
+It is a valuable resource for learning network fundamentals, enhancing security awareness, and exploring network configurations.

 # Features
-Simple TCP port scanner, designed to test which ports on a target IP address are open and accepting connections.
-The use of multithreading helps make the scanning process efficient by testing multiple ports at once.
-Features.
 TCP Port Scanning: Efficiently tests which ports on a target IP address are open and accepting connections.
+Protocol Identification: Detects the protocol running on each open port, providing more insight into network services.
 Multithreading Support: Utilizes multithreading to accelerate the scanning process by testing multiple ports simultaneously.
-User-Friendly Interface: Supports user-defined inputs for IP addresses and port ranges, making it easy to customize scans.
+User-Friendly Interface: Accepts user-defined inputs for IP addresses and port ranges, allowing for easy customization of scans.
-Open Port Reporting: Displays a comprehensive list of open ports when found, enhancing visibility into network accessibility.
+Open Port and Protocol Reporting: Displays a detailed list of open ports along with their respective protocols, enhancing network accessibility insights.

 # Requirments
 To run the Simple Network Port Scanner, you need the following: